-- Remove:

-- Air Cleaner (see Cleaner Body Removal)

-- Engine Upper Cover

-- Carburetor (see Carburetor Removal)

-- Remove the harness from the clamps [A] on the intake manifold.

-- Unscrew the manifold mounting bolts [B].
+- Remove: Air Cleaner (see Cleaner Body Removal) - Engine Upper Cover - Cut off the band [A] and harness and/or wire lead are released from intake manifold. - Unscrew the manifold mounting bolts [B]. - Then lifting up the intake manifold middle [A] pull out the intake manifold from the carburetor [B] as shown.